bamf2048/pi_retrogaming/configuration.md

-# Post Boot
+# Configuration

-All the following things can be done using `raspi-config` or using the Retropie section.
+Most of the following things can be done using `raspi-config` or using the Retropie section.
 But if you're confortable editing files and navigating a Linux filesystem... or perhaps you'd like to script all these settings for multiple Pi's...